George Plantagenet, Duke of Clarence: Death

-The arrest and committal to the Tower of London of one of Clarence's retainers, an Oxford astronomer named John Stacey, led to his confession under torture that he had "imagined and compassed" the death of the king, and used the black arts to accomplish this.
-He implicated one Thomas Burdett, and one Thomas Blake, a chaplain at Stacey's college (Merton College, Oxford).

-All three were tried for treason, convicted, and condemned to be drawn to Tyburn and hanged.
+The arrest and committal to the Tower of London of one of Clarence's retainers, an Oxford astronomer named John Stacy, led to his confession under torture that he had "imagined and compassed" the death of the king, and used the black arts to accomplish this.
+He implicated Thomas Burdet, and Thomas Blake, a chaplain at Stacey's college (Merton College, Oxford).All three were tried for treason, convicted, and condemned to be drawn to Tyburn and hanged.
 Blake was saved at the eleventh hour by a plea for his life from James Goldwell, Bishop of Norwich, but the other two were put to death as ordered.

 This was a clear warning to Clarence, which he chose to ignore.
-He appointed John Goddard to burst into Parliament and regale the House with Burdett and Stacey's declarations of innocence that they had made before their deaths.
+He appointed John Goddard to burst into Parliament and regale the House with Burdet and Stacy's declarations of innocence that they had made before their deaths.
 Goddard was a very unwise choice, as he was an ex-Lancastrian who had expounded Henry VI's claim to the throne.
 Edward summoned Clarence to Windsor, severely upbraided him, accused him of treason, and ordered his immediate arrest and confinement.

 Clarence was imprisoned in the Tower of London and put on trial for treason against his brother Edward IV.
 Clarence was not present – Edward himself prosecuted his brother, and demanded that Parliament pass a bill of attainder against his brother, declaring that he was guilty of "unnatural, loathly treasons" which were aggravated by the fact that Clarence was his brother, who, if anyone did, owed him loyalty and love.
-Following his conviction and attainder, he was "privately executed" at the Tower on 18 February 1478, by tradition in the Bowyer Tower, and soon after the event, a rumour spread that he had been drowned in a butt of Malmsey wine.
+Following his conviction and attainder, he was "privately executed" at the Tower on 18 February 1478, by tradition in the Bowyer Tower, and soon after the event, a rumour spread that he had been drowned in a butt of malmsey wine.